Future Planning: Designing Places in a Climate Emergency

 Continuing trends towards urbanisation and the pressing realities of a climate emergency require us to urgently revaluate how we plan, design and build the ways we live in and move around our urban environments.
 A step change in the scale, pace and culture of delivery is needed.

 For a future-proofed, long-term approach to planning and delivery, resilience, liveability, and sustainability must become the essential building blocks of our towns and cities.
-This is supported by concurrent changes to the Scottish Planning Bill, on-going public health reform work, the Vacant & Derelict Land Initiative, and changing population demographics.
+This is supported by steps to apply the Planning (Scotland) Act 2019, on-going public health reform work, the Vacant & Derelict Land Initiative, and changing population demographics.

 The ability of effective planning at city and city-region scales to simultaneously deliver multiple economic, social and environmental benefits is evident.
 In practice this means using green infrastructure to deliver integrated, multi-functional spaces, with joined-up coordination between transport, land-use and open-space planning.
 Under this approach the essential aspects of resilience, liveability, and sustainability are maximised and mainstreamed.